kevinfiol/kevinfiol.github.io/content/blog/modern-bundling-with-esbuild.md

 # Modern bundling with esbuild

-These days, you can setup a pretty robust build setup for a modern browser app using just [esbuild](https://esbuild.github.io/).
+These days, you can get a pretty robust build setup for a modern browser app using just [esbuild](https://esbuild.github.io/).
 The benefits of using esbuild over rollup, webpack, or parcel are numerous, but the few that stand out to me are:

   * esbuild ships as a static binary; in practice this means adding it as a dependency won't bloat your project with npm packages
   * that lack of npm packages also means less dependabot alerts, since the less dependencies your project relies on, the less likely it is to be vulnerable to security concerns